pquerna/dpop/README.md

 # generates a new private key to use for signing
 demo-dpop create-key --key-name my-local-key

-# Outputs an example curl line with a DPoP-Binding header
+# Outputs an example curl line with a DPoP proof in a header, which can be used during a token exchange:
-demo-dpop binding --key-name my-local-key --url https://as.example.com/token --method POST
+demo-dpop proof --key-name my-local-key --url https://as.example.com/token --method POST

-# Outputs an example curl line with a DPoP-Proof header
+# Outputs an example curl line with a DPoP proof header, which can be used in conjunction with an access
+# token for a resource server access:
 demo-dpop proof --key-name my-local-key --url https://resource1.example.com/api/endpoint --method POST
 ```